Redesigning Delivery Hero's Global Loyalty Program

 • What benefits do I currently have?

+Below that, the Your Benefits section shows unlocked benefits in a horizontal scroll layout instead of vertical.
 This keeps the section compact while making the See All Benefits entry point more visible.

 Tier Progress